 Darrow has played a wide range of roles on the stage, but House of Cards marks the "first sustained experience" he's had in front of the camera.

-The second season of House of Cards is expected early 2014.
+The second season of House of Cards premiered Friday, February 14, 2014.